 Good marketing copy will connect with audiences on an emotional level.
 Studies have shown that advertisers have more success when they appeal to emotions rather than logic.
 By the numbers, 31 percent of advertisers report significant profit gains with emotional campaigns, versus 16 percent with rational campaigns.

-In general, the best emotions to invoke include fear, guilt, trust, belonging and competition.
+In general, some of the best emotions to invoke include belonging, trust, competition, fear and guilt.